Background on Farm Organization

 Contracts can potentially provide benefits to both producers and contractors.
 Farmers get a guaranteed outlet for their production with known compensation, while contractors get an assured supply of commodities with specified characteristics, delivered in a timely manner.

 A contract is a legal agreement between a farm operator (contractee) and another person or firm (contractor) to produce a specific type, quantity, and quality of agricultural commodity.
 ERS classifies contracts into two types—marketing contracts and production contracts.

 Marketing contract.
 Ownership of the commodity remains with the farmer during production.
 The contract sets a price (or a pricing formula), product quantities and qualities, and a delivery schedule.
 Contractor involvement in production is minimal, and the farmer provides all the inputs.
 For crops, the contract is finalized before harvest.
 For livestock, the contract is finalized before the animals are ready to be marketed.

 Production contract.
 The contractor usually owns the commodity during production, and the farmer is paid a fee for services rendered.
 The contract specifies farmer and contractor responsibilities for inputs and practices.
 The contractor often provides specific inputs and services, production guidelines, and technical advice.
 In livestock contracts, for example, contractors typically provide feed, veterinary services, transportation, and young animals.
 The contract is finalized before production of the commodity.

-Small farms make up about 58 percent of the farms with contracts, but account for only 24 percent of the production under contract—about the same share of contract production as for midsize farms.
-In contrast, large-scale and nonfamily farms together account for only 15 percent of farms with contracts, but 54 percent of contract production.
-The share of production under contract per contracting farm is much higher for large-scale and nonfamily farms than for small family farms.
+In 2015, small farms made up about 57 percent of the farms with contracts, but accounted for 26 percent of the production under contract.
+In contrast, large-scale and nonfamily farms together accounted for 18 percent of farms with contracts, but 53 percent of contract production.